katmai/r01/README.md

 ## Various utilities
 r01.battery - gives a few battery insights.
 r01.temp    - shows the current temperature.
+r01.tools   - A few tools like swapping between graphical or text boot modes, and others.
+r01.systemd - a few systemd options i use more frequently to debug.
+r01.stopx   - stop a startx session (tty1 - default. change variable if you prefer different).
 r01.expand  - expands the "/" partition.
-r01.systemd - a few systemd options i use more frequently to debug.
 r01.undo    - undo fbterm.
-r01.stopx   - stop a startx session (tty1 - default. change variable if you prefer different).